-- In floor plan view, click in an empty space within a room.
-When selected, the whole room is highlighted.
-If you accidentally select an object other than the room, you can press the Tab key on the keyboard until the room is selected. - In camera views and overviews, click on the floor of the room to select it.
+• In floor plan view, click in an empty space within 12 inches of the outer surface of an exterior wall.
+When selected, a 12 inch wide path around the outside of the structure becomes highlighted.
+If you accidentally select an object other than the room, you can click the

+Select Next Objects next edit button or press the Tab key on the keyboard until the room is selected.

+• In camera views and overviews, click on an exterior wall surface to select the Exterior Room.

-To edit a room using the Materials tab
+To edit the Exterior Room using the Materials tab

-- 1. Select the master bedroom and click the Open Object to open the Room Specification dialog. - 2.
-On the Materials tab, select Molding under the Crown Molding heading and click the Select Material button to open the Select Library Object dialog.
+1. Select the Exterior Room and click the Open Object edit button to open the Room Specification dialog.

+2. On the Materials tab, select Exterior Walls from the list on the left and click the Select Material button to open the Select Library Object dialog.